haskellfoundation/error-message-index/message-index/messages/GHC-58481/index.md

 There may be many different reasons why the error `GHC-58481` was emitted, ranging from incorrect syntax that requires additional language extensions, to an expression mistakenly put in the same line as another.

 Below are some examples of code that generate this generic parsing error.
-Please be encouraged to report more or contribute via [error-messages github](https://github.com/haskell/error-messages).
+Please be encouraged to report more or contribute via [error-message-index github](https://github.com/haskell/error-message-index).